codesanook/Codesanook.SqlGenerator/README.md

+## Requirements
-# Requirements, before we can start, you need to have the following software installed on your computer
+Before we can start, you need to have the following software installed on your computer
 * GIT client, you can down from [http://gitforwindows.org/](http://gitforwindows.org/) and install.
 * MS Build 2017, you can install with **vs_BuildTools.exe**.
 * PowerShell
 * .NET Framework developer package, you can install with

-# How to use Export-SqlQuery
+## How to use Export-SqlQuery.ps1

-## clone the project (only for the first time)
+## Clone the project (only for the first time)
 Lanuch PowerShell console with adminsitrator permission.
 CD to a folder that you want to store the project files.